Ticketing Workflow and App

 - Confirm you are receiving emails for each run as shown in the following image.

-With the Retool Workflow inserting tickets into Retool Database, a Retool Web App is the final piece to providing a ticket dashboard.
+With the Retool Workflow inserting tickets into the database, a Retool Web App is the final piece to providing a ticket dashboard.

 - Create Retool Web App by selecting the Retool icon > Apps > Create > App